jasonmei-dev/sinatra-workout-tracker/README.md

 # Sinatra Workout Tracker

-This is a simple CRUD app made using Sinatra for Flatiron School's Sinatra Portfolio Project.
+This is a simple CRUD app made for Flatiron School's Sinatra Portfolio Project.
 This app allows a user to log and track their workouts and view other users' workouts.
+This app was made using Sinatra, ActiveRecord, SQLite3, and Bulma CSS framework.

 ## Installation & Usage